tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ~~~~
    struct {
        CipherSuite suite;
+       KeyShareEntry entry;
        opaque record_digest<0..2^16-1>;
        opaque encrypted_sni<0..2^16-1>;
    } EncryptedSNI;
 ~~~~

+suite
+: The cipher suite used to encrypt the SNI.

+entry
+: The KeyShareEntry carrying the client's public ephemeral key shared used to derive the ESNI key.

 record_digest
 : A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of "checksum" to the end of the structure.
 This hash is computed using the hash function associated with `suite`.

-suite
-: The cipher suite used to encrypt the SNI.

 encrypted_sni
 : The original ServerNameList from the "server_name" extension,